a-hurst/pysdl2-dll/README.md

 At present, the following platforms are supported:

 * macOS (10.6+, 64-bit)
-* Windows 32-bit
+* Windows (32-bit)
-* Windows 64-bit
+* Windows (64-bit)
+* Linux (32-bit x86)
+* Linux (64-bit x86)

+For Linux, you must have pip 19.0 or newer in order to be able to install the wheels.
+Note that the Linux wheels will not work on distributions that are based on a C library other than GLIBC (e.g. Alpine Linux).
+Linux 64-bit ARM support is planned (PRs welcome).

-Linux is not currently supported as no official binaries are available, though support may be added in future with a manylinux build system (pull requests welcome).
-The pysdl2-dll package can be *installed* on Linux and other unsupported platforms without issue, but it won't have any effect.
+The pysdl2-dll package can be *installed* on platforms other than the ones listed above, but it won't have any effect.

 pysdl2-dll requires PySDL2 0.9.7 or later in order to work correctly on macOS, and for PySDL2 to load the binaries automatically when available.
 To update to the latest PySDL2, you can run: